header graphic

 In 1986, Congress banned the use of lead solder and flux containing greater than 0.2% lead, and restricted the lead content of faucets, pipes and other plumbing materials used in new installations or repairs to a maximum level of 8%, which was at the time considered “lead free.”
 However, the lead in the “lead free” plumbing materials meeting the 1986 requirements is still subject to corrosion.
 In 2014 the limit for new installations and repairs was lowered to 0.25%.
 Construction predating June 1986 may have plumbing components with lead levels up to 50%.
 When water stands in lead pipes or plumbing systems containing lead for several hours or more, the lead may dissolve into the drinking water.
 This means the first water drawn from the tap in the morning may contain fairly high levels of lead.

-EPA Concerned About Lead in Your Drinking Water?
-Sources of LEAD in Drinking Water Infographic
+EPA Lead in Water Infographic

 How do I learn about the quality of water supplied to my house?